Hannah House

 Indianapolis, Indiana ยท Est. 1858

-An Italianate mansion built in 1858 by Alexander Hannah, a state legislator who used the home as a station on the Underground Railroad.
-The 24-room home sits on a hill overlooking South Madison Avenue.
+An 1858 Italianate mansion built by state legislator Alexander Hannah, who used it as an Underground Railroad station.
+The 24-room home on a hill above South Madison Avenue holds some heavy history.

 👻